October Wild Camping Protest London

 An important test case

-Our intervention has ensured that the wider implications of this case for all Protected Landscapes are considered.
-We have provided evidence and insight from our extensive expertise in how the duty was conceived and formulated and how it is now being implemented, to assist the High Court in its consideration of this important matter.
+Our intervention ensured that the wider implications of this case for all Protected Landscapes are considered.
+We provided evidence and insight from our extensive expertise in how the duty was conceived and formulated and how it is being implemented.